Royal Order of Kalākaua: Insignia of the Order

 The badge of the order is a Maltese cross in gold or silver with Prussian blue and white enamel, surmounted by a Hawaiian crown.
 The arms of the cross have a border strip of white enamel, the center being blue - separated by a thin band of gold or silver.
 A gold or silver wreath and a pūloʻuloʻu (kapu sticks - ball and stick insignia) is found between the arms connecting them.
 On the cross is a blue and white enamel locket.
 On a white strip, the inscription KALAKAUA FEBRUARY 12 1874 circles a kāhili (feathered standard of royalty) on a background of blue.
 The reverse comprises a locket of blue and white.
 At the center of the locket is the date 1874, surrounded by the inscription KEOLA (eternal life) - both in gold.

 Knights Grand Cross with Collar: The insignia are a collar chain and a breast star.
 The collar chain is composed of alternating monograms "K.I.K." and kahili of red and yellow enamel.
 The central component of the chain, from which is hung the badge of the Order, is the monogram "K.I.K." surrounded by a gold wreath.
 The breast star is identical to that of the Knights Grands Cross, as detailed below.

 Knights Grand Cross: The insignia of the Knights Grand cross comprises a breast star, the badge of the Order and a grand cordon sash.
-The breast star is an octagonal silver star to which is affixed the badge of Order without the crown - in gold.
+The breast star is an octagonal silver star, to which is affixed the badge of Order without the crown - in gold.
 The sash is deep blue.
 The badge of the Order is fastened to a bow on the sash on a bow, resting on the left hip.

 Grand Officer: The insignia of Grand Officer Star is only a breast star.
-Initially, the size of the cross affixed to the star was smaller than that of the Knights Grand Cross; however from 1879 onwards, both were identical in size.
+Initially, the size of the cross affixed to the star was smaller than that of the Knights Grand Cross; however, from 1879 onwards, both were identical in size.
 The wreath of Grand Officer Star is silver.

-Commander: The insignia of the Commander Cross is identical that of the Grand Officer Star, except it is worn on a neck ribbon of five alternating white and blue stripes.
+Commander: The insignia of the Commander Cross is identical to that of the Grand Officer Star, except it is worn on a neck ribbon of five alternating white and blue stripes.

 Companion: The Companion Cross comprises a breast badge suspended by a ribbon of white and blue stripes.